 The Slint run-time library supports different features that can be toggled.
 You might want to enable a feature that is not enabled by default but that is revelant for you, or you may want to disable a feature that you know you do not need and therefore reduce the size of the resulting library.

 The CMake configure step offers CMake options for various feature that are all prefixed with

-you can enable support for the Wayland windowing system on Linux by enabling the
+you can make a build that exclusively supports Wayland on Linux by enabling the

 Alternatively, after the configure step you can use